saasbook/AV102/week3/scrum.md

 should?
 Are we making progress?
-So you know keep on making changes in order to achieve those goals, so in line with those suggestions when you - when you're doing a scrum you've got these particular ...
+So you know keep on making changes in order to achieve those goals, so in line with those suggestions when you - when you're doing a Scrum you've got these particular ...
 I guess the roles in particular so we've got Product Owner and Scrum Master along with the rest of the development team whoever else is involved.
-So the product owner is is going to be the champion for the customer as it were and try and sort of take their side, try and focus on their needs and the Scrum Master is gonna try and focus on who's ... the actual logistics of running a scrum and these different sorts of meetings in the scrum cycle and so on ... and then there's everyone else who's involved and these ... the role that you're in whether you are just one of the team members, whether you are the Scrum Master, Product Owner
+So the product owner is is going to be the champion for the customer as it were and try and sort of take their side, try and focus on their needs and the Scrum Master is gonna try and focus on who's ... the actual logistics of running a Scrum and these different sorts of meetings in the Scrum cycle and so on ... and then there's everyone else who's involved and these ... the role that you're in whether you are just one of the team members, whether you are the Scrum Master, Product Owner